bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-locations/dataLocations.md

 If we would create a new struct `myMemeStruct3` with the data location *memory* inside the `function f` (line 12) and assign it the value of `myStruct`, changes in `myMemeStruct3` would not affect the values stored in the mapping `myStructs` (line 10).

-As we said in the beginning when creating contracts we have to be mindful of gas costs, we need to use data locations that make us spend as little as possible.
+As we said in the beginning, when creating contracts we have to be mindful of gas costs, we need to use data locations that make us spend as little as possible.

 ## ⭐️ Assignment
 1. Inside the `function f` change the value of the `myStruct` member `foo` to 4.